 A man can take any of these prescribed pills and usually begin to feel effects in about 30 minutes.
-While each brand is known to have its strongest effects for different amounts of time, a consumer could expect to have increased blood flow anywhere between 4-36 hours, with an average of 4-6 hours for most pills and male sexual dietary supplements such as Cilexin, TestoMAX 200, and VigRX Plus.
+While each brand is known to have its strongest effects for different amounts of time, a consumer could expect to have increased blood flow anywhere between 4-36 hours, with an average of 4-6 hours for most pills and male enhancement supplements such as Cilexin and VigRX Plus.

 It’s recommended that these pills are taken on an empty stomach or with smart, healthy food.
 Heavy, high-fat meals can inhibit the absorption of these medicines.
 These kinds of meals are the kind that can lead to pulmonary issues in the first place anyway, so they are generally ill-advised.

 Addyi, the pill for women, works on the brain rather than the body.
 It’s meant to balance neurotransmitters so that the user feels a normal sexual drive again.
 Like other antidepressants, Addyi must be taken daily and can take 2 – 12 weeks before the user begins to feel any effects.

 This does not act like the medicine available for men, so women don’t take this specifically before erotic encounters, but daily at or around the same time to increase their blood flow on an ongoing basis.

 Unfortunately, although these pills may make the body physically more capable of having sex, they do not promise a good time, connection, sensuality, love, or fun.

 These simply make the bodies of some users more prepared for the actual mechanics of sex, but as sex is largely mental for both men and women, medications, whether FDA approved or bought at a gas station, can not make up for the greatest factors needed for satisfaction between partners.